Mateooo93/Comeback-mc-analysis/readme.md

 version: controls the version the map was made in
 Villages: you also have the possibility to see villages in the map

+this was made using matplotlib, flask and cubiomespi, cubiomespi is neccesary to generate the world using the seed and minecraft version